 - installed by the owner are properly installed in the system. - Verify that the MIL, charging, and oil pressure lights illuminate momentarily during engine start.

 ENGINE CRANKCASE OIL

 OIL RECOMMENDATION

-To achieve proper engine performance and durability, it is important that you only use engine lubricating oils displaying the American Petroleum Institute (API) "Starburst" Certification Mark 'FOR GASOLINE ENGINES' on the container or oils that meet the GB oil standards referenced below.
+To achieve proper engine performance and durability, it is important that you only use engine lubricating oils displaying the American Petroleum Institute (API) "Starburst" Certification Mark 'FOR GASOLINE ENGINES' on the container.